aakhil-kassim/flutter_iconoir_ttf/README.md

 `import 'package:flutter_iconoir_ttf/flutter_iconoir_ttf.dart';`

-...then you can use an `Icon` widget where the expected IconData is coming from the `IconoirIcons` or `IconoirIconsBold` class.
+After importing, you can utilize an Icon widget, with `IconData` sourced from either the `IconoirIcons` or `IconoirIconsBold` class.

 **Examples**: